Jbleezy/BO1-Reimagined/README.md

 * Removed points reward given between rounds
 * Hacking a Max Ammo gives a Perk Bottle
 * Hacking a powerup will reset its timer
-* Hacking a Death Machine will now make the Max Ammo glow its correct color
+* Hacking a Death Machine will now give the Max Ammo its correct glow color
 * Powerup hack trigger radius increased by 30%
 * Cost to hack wall weapons increased from 3000 points to 5000 points
 * Can now unhack wall weapons (costs the same amount to unhack them)